 If you are feeling anxious, melatonin helps to ease anxiety symptoms like daytime fatigue, drowsiness, insomnia and restlessness.
 It also promotes a calm mood and it supports brain function.

-How to Use Melatonin and Proper Melatonin Dosage
+How to Use and Dosage

 You can easily find melatonin at your nearest health store or online in a number of forms: capsule, tablet, liquid, lozenge (that dissolves under the tongue) and topical cream.
 Melatonin pills are a very common selection, especially the sublingual lozenges designed for rapid absorption.